DylanMeeus/springboot_jwt_blog/_posts/2016-07-21-creating-your-first-symfony-app-and-adding-authentication.markdown

 ---

-**Symfony Framework** has a vibrant community just like it's counterpart - **Laravel**.
-The Ecosystem around **Symfony Framework** thrives from the utmost significance of the plethora of reusable PHP components that **Symfony** provides.
+[Symfony Framework](https://symfony.com) has a vibrant community just like it's counterpart - **Laravel**.
+The ecosystem around **Symfony Framework** thrives from the utmost significance of the plethora of reusable PHP components that **Symfony** provides.
 These components are used throughout **PHP** land.
 Tools like Wordpress, Drupal, PHPBB and Laravel depend on **Symfony Framework** components a lot.
 Well-known PHP projects such as [Silex](http://silex.sensiolabs.org/), [Twig](http://twig.sensiolabs.org/) and [Swiftmailer](http://swiftmailer.org/) originated from **Symfony** projects.
-One notable Symfony community is [Sensiolabs Connect](https://connect.sensiolabs.com/), it is an extensive professional network for Symfony developers.
+One notable Symfony community is [Sensiolabs Connect](https://connect.sensiolabs.com/), which is an extensive professional network for Symfony developers.

 ## Symfony Components

-**Symfony Framework** is a set of reusable PHP components. **Symfony** Components are a set of decoupled and reusable PHP libraries.
+**Symfony Framework** consists of a set of reusable PHP components. **Symfony** Components are decoupled and reusable PHP libraries.
 Many PHP applications around the world make use of **Symfony Framework** components.
 You can use any of these components in your own applications independently from the Symfony Framework.
 These amazing components include:

 * [Asset](https://github.com/symfony/asset) - Manages URL generation and versioning of web assets such as CSS stylesheets, JavaScript files and image files
 * [Browserkit](https://github.com/symfony/browser-kit) - Simulates the behavior of a web browser